v-exec/Wire/README.md

 # WireV
-#### Version 0.7
+#### Version 0.8

 _WireV_ is a generative logo system made with Javascript in HTML's Canvas.

 Its functionality is simple.
-It starts with a base shape, and every 7 seconds, distorts its coordinates randomly (with the option to lock to grid) for a duration of 0.4 seconds, and then stops.
+It starts with a base shape, and every X (7 in the example) seconds, distorts its coordinates randomly (with the option to lock to grid) for a duration of Y (0.4 in the example) seconds, and then stops.
 The cycle repeats.

 ![gif] (http://i.imgur.com/coKQC9F.gif)